-We host our servers in Google Cloud Platform (GCP), Amazon Web Services (AWS) and other leading cloud data centers where we ensure that there are world-class controlled physical security measures on top of the security layers provided by the data center operator.
-For example, in such sites, we may operate independent biometric identification systems, cameras, and metal detectors.
-These data-center partners designs and builds their own data centers, which incorporate multiple layers of physical security protections.
-Access to these data centers is limited to only a very small fraction of the employees who must use technologies like biometric identification, metal detection, cameras, vehicle barriers, and laser-based intrusion detection systems.
+We host our servers on the cloud data centers designed with multiple layers of physical security protections.
+Access to these data centers are limited to only a very small fraction of the employees who must use technologies like biometric identification, metal detection, cameras, vehicle barriers, and laser-based intrusion detection systems.

 Each server machine in the data center has its own specific identity that can be tied to the hardware root of trust and the software with which the machine booted.
 This identity is used to authenticate API calls to and from low-level management services on the machine.
 We ensure that these servers run up-to date versions of their software stacks (including security patches), able to detect and diagnose hardware and software problems, and to remove machines from service if necessary.

 We use cryptographic authentication and authorization at the application layer for inter-service communication.
 This provides strong access control at an abstraction level and granularity that administrators and services can naturally understand.
 We do not rely on internal network segmentation or firewalling as our primary security mechanisms, though we do use ingress and egress filtering at various points in our network to prevent IP spoofing as a further security layer.
 This approach also helps us to maximize our network’s performance and availability.

 Each service that runs on the infrastructure has an associated service account identity.
 A service is provided cryptographic credentials that it can use to prove its identity when making or receiving remote procedure calls (RPCs) to other services.
 These identities are used by clients to ensure that they are talking to the correct intended server, and by servers to limit access to methods and data to particular clients.